jarad/MMWRweek/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTES.

-## New submission
+## Downstream dependencies.

-I have read and agree to the CRAN submission policies <https://cran.r-project.org/web/packages/policies.html>.
+Two packages depend on MMWRweek: cdcfluview and zoltr.
+Used revdepcheck::revdep_check() and both packages passed.